Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/business-and-technology/_index.md

 While the internal environment is usually under the control of the business and will include: objectives, policies, production methods, organisational structure etc. The external environment includes all those factors which exist outside and aren’t in direct control of the business.
 These include: customers, suppliers, competitors, the public, and trends.

-#### Online Gaming Industry
+#### Research the industry

-You will need to research the online gaming industry in order to understand the external environment you are working in and design your business accordingly so it will succeed.
+If you were to build an online game, you would need to research the online gaming industry in order to understand the external environment you are working in and design your business accordingly so it will succeed.
 You might consider some of the following factors which were taken from market research done in 2017:

 **Mobile Gaming**